 The word youth specifically describes adolescents 13-17.
 While children in that age range constitute a larger proportion of children investigated at CACs for acting out other children, a significant number of cases involve children under 13 acting out sexually.
-Use youth and children with problematic sexual behaviors or simply children with cases.
+Use youth and children with problematic sexual behaviors or simply children with problematic sexual behaviors when communicating generally about all such cases.